sattensil/multi-agent-system/my-agents/document_translator_with_readability/README.md

 # Document Translator with Readability Testing

 A document translation system that translates English documents to any language and ensures high readability in the target language.
+This project offers two implementations: a simple state-based translator and an advanced multi-agent architecture.

-## Features
+### Common Features

 - **Document Loading**: Load text from files or direct input
 - **Language Selection**: Translate to any target language